Anna Quinn Follows Global Path, Joins Peace Corps

 Between her paper and the interactions with the children, Quinn admits, “It was by far the hardest semester of my college career, but it was also by far the best semester of my college career.”

-All of this was wonderful, but Quinn is excited to explore a new culture in Africa and do something different from her past traveling.
+All of this was wonderful, but Quinn is excited to explore a new culture and do something different from her past traveling.
 Like many seniors, she is counting down the days to graduation.

 “Everything I want to do in the future, the Peace Corps embodies it.
 It opens the door to those next steps.”